addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

 ----------------------
 Now we need to allocate an Elastic IP (public IPv4 address).
 In the next step, we will associate it with the **public** Instance, so we can connect to it.

-Note: This step and the next could have been handled as part of the **run-instances** command by using the **'--associate-public-ip-address'** option.
+Note: This step and the next could have been handled as part of the **run-instances** command, by using the **'--associate-public-ip-address'** option.

 Use the following awscli command to allocate an Elastic IP.